 Know the Facts!

-It is an unfortunate fact of life that accidents in the work place do happen.
+It is an unfortunate fact of life that accidents in the workplace do happen.
 However, many of these could be avoided if employers paid more attention to Health & Safety regulations.
-Health & Safety is a complex issue and there are stringent guidelines and regulations that employers must adhere to, particularly for staff working at height.
+These regulations are in place for a reason, as they are based on past incidents, so it is essential that the rules are followed to protect yourself and your fellow personnel.
+While Health & Safety is a complex issue, there are stringent guidelines and regulations that employers must adhere to, particularly for staff Working at Height.

 Why Do We Need Height Safety Solutions